markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>Italy</h3>

-<p>Italy has 4 levels of professional soccer, Serie A, Serie B, Serie C1 and Serie C2.
-The top teams in Italy are also well known through the world, including AC Milan, Inter Milan and Juventus.</p>
+Italy has 4 levels of professional soccer, Serie A, Serie B, Serie C1 and Serie C2.
+The top teams in Italy are also well known through the world, including AC Milan, Inter Milan and Juventus.

-<p>The Italian cup is the Coppa Italia and includes 42 professional teams seeded based on the previous year’s finish.</p>
+The Italian cup is the Coppa Italia and includes 42 professional teams seeded based on the previous year’s finish.

 <ul>